Ozempic for type 2 diabetes

 Ozempic suppresses glucagon release.
 When glucagon drops, the liver gets the signal to hold back on its glucose output.
 This works alongside the insulin mechanism, while the insulin side handles the sugar already in circulation after a meal, the glucagon suppression side prevents the liver from piling on more sugar unnecessarily.
 Together, they produce more consistent blood sugar control across the full day, not just in the window right after eating.

-Acts on the Brain to Reduce Appetite and Cravings
+Acts on the Brain to Reduce Appetite and Cravings:

 GLP-1 receptors are not only found in the gut and pancreas, they are also present in areas of the brain that regulate hunger and reward.
 Ozempic acts on those receptors directly, which is why many patients report that food simply becomes less appealing after a few weeks on the medication.
 Cravings, particularly for high-calorie, fatty foods, often reduce noticeably.